isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     X& myX()
     {
-        static X my_x {3};
+        static X* my_x = new X{3};
-        return my_x;
+        return *my_x;
     }

-This is one of the most effective solutions to problems related to initialization order.
+This is one of the most effective solutions to problems related to initialization and destruction order.
 In a multi-threaded environment the initialization of the static object does not introduce a race condition (unless you carelessly access a shared object from within its constructor).
+At destruction, the object is not destructed, so it is safe even in the face of access from un-joined threads.

 If you, as many do, define a singleton as a class for which only one object is created, functions like `myX` are not singletons, and this useful technique is not an exception to the no-singleton rule.